You want a helmet to be light, comfortable, well-ventilated and stable; in a perfect world you shouldn’t even notice it’s there.

 And you no longer have to pay a premium to get a good helmet; there are some excellent lids at sensible prices, but at the performance end of the scale you get allegedly better aerodynamics and features like covers for winter.

-road.cc reviews evaluate how a cycle helmet performs in terms of comfort, weight, ventilation, ease of adjustment, price, and all-round wearability we do NOT test its effectiveness in a crash because, like other cycling websites, we don’t have the resources necessary to conduct independent lab tests and analysis.
-In our view given that most helmets will never be crashed what a helmet is like to wear regularly in different riding and weather conditions is valid and useful information to any potential buyer.
+road.cc reviews evaluate how a cycle helmet performs in terms of comfort, weight, ventilation, ease of adjustment, price, and all-round wearability.
+We don't test effectiveness in a crash because, like other cycling websites, we don’t have the resources necessary to conduct independent lab tests and analysis.
+In our view, what a helmet is like to wear regularly in different riding and weather conditions is valid and useful information to any potential buyer, given that most helmets will never be crashed.